wallago/ssh-to-age/README.md

 ## 🔑 What is Age

-Age a simple, modern, and secure file encryption tool (alternative to GPG).
+Age a simple, modern, and secure file encryption tool (alternative to GPG).\

+## 📃 Purpose of this lib

+Take an SSH key and transform it to an Age key.

 ## 🤝 Acknowledgements